Eva Mannerheim-Sparre: Personal life

 Eva Mannerheim was born to the comital branch of the noble Mannerheim family, as the fifth child (of seven) of Count Carl Robert Mannerheim and Hedvig Charlotta Hélène Mannerheim von Julin, at the family's Louhisaari manor.

 Her eldest sister was Sophie Mannerheim, a pioneer of modern nursing and child welfare in Finland.
 One of their brothers was Carl Gustaf Emil Mannerheim, who later became Marshal and the 6th President of Finland.

-Eva Mannerheim's mother died young, and her father remarried and moved to Paris, and she was sent to Stockholm for her schooling and later artistic and technical education, including drafting, woodblock printing and leatherwork.
+Eva's parents had separated by the time her mother died in 1881.
+She was sent to Stockholm for her schooling at the Tekniska skolan (Technical School) and later artistic and technical education, including drafting, woodblock printing and leatherwork.
 She returned to Finland in 1891, and began teaching leatherwork at the Ateneum art school.

-In 1893, Eva Mannerheim married the Swedish artist and designer, Count Louis Sparre, with whom she had two sons.
+In 1893, Eva Mannerheim married the artist and designer, Count Louis Sparre, with whom she had two sons.
+Louis was Swedish, but had moved to Finland prior to his marriage.
+Eva and Louis were involved with Iris, an art company in Porvoo, which was in business from 1897 to 1902.

 In 1908, the family moved to Sweden; this was on account of their children's education and the political situation in Finland, although some sources suggest that the motivation was Count Sparre's disappointment at not having received public honours in Finland.